 - To get an idea on the exam we have provided a short tutorial.

-Unique Aspects of the FMC exam that will warrant long-term impact and importance to our healthcare delivery system are as follows:
+Unique Aspects of the FMC exam designed to enhance EFM utilization in our healthcare delivery system are:

-- The FMC exam content complies with the National Institute of Child Health and Human Development's (NICHD) recommendations for common
+- The FMC tool is consistent with the recommendation of the National Institute of Child Health and Human Development's (NICHD) recommendation for common

 clinical nomenclature across clinicians.
 ACOG, SMFM and also the Association of Women's